Anka14/kids_task/README.md

+React.js application -kids_tasks - todo list with usual tasks for the child.
+To start this app with the command "npm run start".
-React.js application -kid's tasks manager with using react hooks (useState, useContext)
+Used in this app  react hooks (useState, useContext).